Qi'ra: Most Wanted

-War of the Bounty Hunters
+Crimson Trilogy

 The crossover comic War of the Bounty Hunters, published on June 2, 2021, and set between the movies The Empire Strikes Back and Return of the Jedi, shows Qi'ra still alive, in control of the Crimson Dawn and plotting a return to power.
 The organization was thought to be destroyed after Maul's death on Tatooine by Obi-Wan Kenobi.
 Now, learning that Han Solo had become important to the Galactic Empire, the Rebel Alliance and the Hutt Clan and that he had also been frozen in carbonite, Qi'ra had her agents capture him from bounty hunter Boba Fett.
+War of the Bounty Hunters was only the start of the Crimson Trilogy of comics, which continued Qi'ra and Crimson Dawn's story in Crimson Reign and Hidden Empire, as Qi'ra leads the Dawn in an ultimately futile quest to overthrow Emperor Palpatine.
+Despite the failure of her plans, she contributes to the Empire's defeat during the Battle of Endor by revealing the existence of the second Death Star to the Alliance, and survives into the New Republic era.

 Games

 Qi'ra appears as a playable character in Star Wars: Galaxy of Heroes, the mobile RPG game developed by Capital Games and Published by Electronic Arts.

+She also appears in the 2024 Ubisoft game Star Wars Outlaws, as leader of Crimson Dawn.

 Merchandise

 Several toys of Qi'ra have been made available.
-Among them, a 12-inch Qi'ra (Corellia) figure which features a movie-inspired design, a six-inch action figure by Hasbro as part of the company's Star Wars: The Black Series toy line, a Funko Pop figurine, Lego Star Wars figurines, the Star Wars Nerf Qi'Ra blaster by Hasbro, a star wars Mighty Muggs figure, as well as T-shirts featuring the character.
+Among them, a 12-inch Qi'ra (Corellia) figure which features a movie-inspired design, a six-inch action figure by Hasbro as part of the company's Star Wars: The Black Series toy line, a Funko Pop figurine, Lego Star Wars figurines, the Star Wars Nerf Qi'Ra blaster by Hasbro, a Star Wars Mighty Muggs figure, as well as T-shirts featuring the character.